 What is text-to-speech?

-In this overview, you learn about the benefits and capabilities of the text-to-speech service, which enables your applications, tools, or devices to convert text into natural human-like synthesized speech.
-Choose from standard and neural voices, or create your own custom voice unique to your product or brand.
-75+ standard voices are available in more than 45 languages and locales, and 5 neural voices are available in 4 languages and locales.
+In this overview, you learn about the benefits and capabilities of the text-to-speech service, which enables your applications, tools, or devices to convert text into human-like synthesized speech.
+Choose from standard and neural voices, or create a custom voice unique to your product or brand.
+75+ standard voices are available in more than 45 languages and locales, and 5 neural voices are available in a select number of languages and locales.
 For a full list of supported voices, languages, and locales, see supported languages.